 Plastic Injection Molding

 Unless otherwise specified, we comply with the DIN 16742 standard tolerances for plastic injection moldings.
 We need to know your requirements in advance so that we can manage key features in the tooling and molding process.
-As a general rule, you should never make more than one feature very accurate in the design.
-That feature can be repeated across the part, but to make a whole series of very different features very accurate is impossible for any molding company to achieve – you end up chasing your intolerances around the part.
-You get one feature right only to find another one slightly off.
-A general guideline for tolerances can be downloaded here: Star Prototype: Plastic Injection Molding Tolerance Guide
+As a general rule, high-precision features can only be achieved on select areas of the tool depending on the application.
+A guideline for tolerances can be downloaded here: Plastic Injection Molding Tolerance Guide